djhume/vimrc/README.md

 # The Ultimate vimrc

+Started with the ultimate vimrc, but slowly transitioning to my own methods using pathogen and git submodule add instead of git clone in the sources_non_forker dir.

+D J Hume (06/10/2015)

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.

 There are two versions: